Have something to say? We can help you say it – but only if you promise to read this first.

 What we expect:

 — Stick to the word count we give you – if you don’t we’ll have to cut it down.
 A lot of factors decide how long a piece can run from the idea itself to the number of words we can physically fit on a page.
 Remember, longer isn’t always better.
+Most opinion pieces are about 800 to up to 1200 words long.

 — Cite only research that has been published in peer reviewed journals or in reputable reports, such as those of the World Health Organisation or United Nations.